About this taught graduate course

 - Data Science Across Disciplines: Principles, Practice and Critique

-Typically 7-9 hours per week, depending on optional modules chosen.
+There are typically around 7-9 hours contact hours per week, depending on optional modules chosen.

 A combination of essays, reports, design projects, technical report writing, practice assessments, group work and presentations and an individual research project (10,000 word dissertation).